umarhassan-mitodl/15.223-fall-2011/content/pages/syllabus.md

 Readings
 --------

 Readings include a combination of analytic articles and company case studies drawn from a variety of different industries (manufacturing and services) in Europe, Latin America, Asia and Africa.
-You should also keep track of daily updates regarding the global economy on {{% resource_link "987a10b3-0c6a-4c5c-8fbe-885380a8912e" "The Baseline Scenario" %}}; not all posts are equally relevant for this course, so use your judgment regarding how to spend your time.
+You should also keep track of daily updates regarding the global economy on [The Baseline Scenario](http://baselinescenario.com); not all posts are equally relevant for this course, so use your judgment regarding how to spend your time.

 Grading
 -------